Zayat/setrlimit/README.md

 ## How Safe Is This?

-This code makes use of the [Intel x86-64](https://eklitzke.org/red-zone).
+This code makes use of the
+[Intel x86-64 Red Zone](https://eklitzke.org/red-zone).
 This is an esoteric feature and not widely used.
 However if you attach to a process that is currently using the red zone then this could corrupt its red zone stack contents.

-In practice this issue has not been observed. **tl;dt** this is safe.
+In practice this issue has not been observed. **tl;dr** this is safe.

 ## Background